-7. National Rates and Policy Questions
+National Rates and Policy Questions

-a) Are Nevada Medicaid rates the lowest in the nation?
+Are Nevada Medicaid rates the lowest in the nation?

-According to the latest national data available from the Kaiser Family Foundation's Medicaid-to-Medicare Fee Index (See https://www.kff.org/medicaid/state-indicator/medicaid-to-medicare-fee-index), Nevada Medicaid's physician rates are 95% of Medicare.
+According to the latest national data available from the Kaiser Family Foundation's Medicaid-to-Medicare Fee Index, Nevada Medicaid's physician rates are 95% of Medicare.
 The overall average for the United States is 72%.
 Nevada's reimbursement rates were ranked 6th highest in the nation for All Services, 6th for Primary Care, and 13th for Obstetric Care.
-Calculations based this index indicate that Nevada's rates for All Services exceeded the national average by 32%, Primary Care by 44%, and Obstetric Services by 20%.
+Calculations based on this index indicate that Nevada's rates for All Services exceeded the national average by 32%, Primary Care by 44%, and Obstetric Services by 20%.
+See the chart below.
+Additionally, DHCFP's Rate Analysis and Development Unit continue to make progress on the research mandated by Assembly Bill 108 of the 2017 Legislative Session, which requires DHCFP to research and compare Nevada Medicaid rates to the cost of providing each service or item provided under every provider type.
+As part of this analysis, Nevada rates are compared to the rates of surrounding states.
+This information can be used to guide decisions on where rate increases are needed if additional funding becomes available in the future.